malikster123/raycaster/README.md

 # raycaster
-a simple demo of a raycaster engine i made
+A raycaster engine i created using C++ and openGL